Subscribe to our

 You may need a transplant if the liver is severely damaged due to cirrhosis or liver cancer.
 During the transplant surgery, the damaged liver is replaced by a healthy liver of a deceased donor or a part of a healthy liver donated by a living donor.

-Ascites management and treatment by diet requires careful monitoring and some restrictions.
-With an emphasis on a low sodium diet for ascites, the inclusion of the best foods for ascites and liver disease, and consulting our qualified liver doctor in Noida, you can live a quality life that supports your liver health.
+Ascites management and treatment through diet require careful monitoring and specific restrictions.
+With an emphasis on a low-sodium diet for ascites, including the best foods for ascites and liver disease, and consulting our qualified liver doctor and the best gastroenterologist doctor in Noida, you can live a quality life that supports your liver and digestive health.

-Start with small changes, keep it consistent, and seek professional help to manage ascites effectively and maintain good overall health.
+Start with small changes, stay consistent, and seek professional help to manage ascites effectively and maintain overall wellness.
+Don’t waste any more time—reach out to our expert for the best ascites and liver disease diet tailored to your unique needs.

 Ans: As mentioned, the most common cause of ascites is liver damage.
 If not managed or treated, it can lead to serious complications that are usually life-threatening.